NuGet/NuGetDocs/site/Docs/Creating-Packages/Creating-and-Publishing-a-Package.markdown

 * ***Install.ps1*** runs when a package is installed in a project.
     * If the same package is installed in multiple projects in a solution, the script runs each time the package is installed.
-    * If a package is not installed into a project (such as the tools only package), the script runs when the package is installed into the solution.
     * The package must have files in the *content* or *lib* folder for *Install.ps1* to run.
 Just having something in the tools folder will not kick this off.
     * If your package also has an *init.ps1*, *install.ps1* runs **after** *init.ps1*.